hchung2610/Email-Classifier/README.md

 # cmsc421-email-classifier

 This project is an email spam classifier.
 It trains several models, each with 4 different amounts of training data, to determine the best ML algorithm for our use case at those 4 varying dataset sizes.
-The dataset we used was https://www.kaggle.com/datasets/meruvulikith/190k-spam-ham-email-dataset-for-classification.
+The dataset can be found in https://www.kaggle.com/datasets/meruvulikith/190k-spam-ham-email-dataset-for-classification.

 The spam_filter_training.ipynb file contains the code that we used to train and save our models.